Team Leader, New Partnerships and Emerging Donors

-Together with our national partners, we work to make development cooperation more effective and find solutions that arise, not from a textbook or a single experience, but from several partners coming together and generating new ideas.
+Building upon this work, together with national partners, UNDP works to make development cooperation more effective and find solutions that arise, not from a textbook or a single experience, but from several partners coming together and generating new ideas.

 Some results so far

 Following the signature of a Partnership Framework Agreement in January 2015, UNDP Administrator and Russia’s Foreign Minister signed an additional Trust Fund Agreement on 8 June 2015.
 The Trust Fund has the initial funding of $US 25 million until June 2019.
 The Trust Fund will support activities focusing on poverty alleviation, disaster risk reduction and early preparedness for emergencies, and energy and environment.

 In June 2015, a regional programme started by the Government of Turkey and UNDP, which will support three projects in Georgia, Kosovo* and Uzbekistan until the end of 2016.

 UNDP has been supporting Slovakia’s role as a provider of official development assistance (ODA) since 2002 through the Slovak-UNDP Trust Fund.
 The Trust Fund was instrumental in the creation of the Slovak Agency for International Development Cooperation (SAIDC).
 Slovakia also continues to share its experience in public finance management with partners in Montenegro and Moldova, contributing to public finance reforms and helping these countries improve efficiency and move closer to the European Union (EU) standards.

 Since 2004, the Czech-UNDP Trust Fund delivered over $7 million helping 17 countries in the Western Balkans and Central Asia to improve their national systems and legislation.